Program overview

 Program Structure

-The Carpentry program at St. Andrews is designed to be completed within one academic year of full-time study.
-This program offers a comprehensive curriculum that prepares students for a successful career in carpentry.
+The Carpentry program is designed to be completed within one academic year of full-time study.
+This program offers a comprehensive approach to learning the essential skills and knowledge required in the carpentry field.
 Key features of the program structure include:

-• Hands-on training in various carpentry techniques and practices.
+• Hands-on training in various carpentry techniques.

-• Practical experience through a supervised practicum course.
+• Opportunities for practical experience through a practicum.

 Featured Experiences

-• Access to modern tools and technology to support learning.
+• Access to a connected learning environment with technology requirements to support learning.

 Career Options